 The Western States 100 requires all runners to check in race morning to pick up their race bib.
 As I stood in line, the runner in front of me was wearing a hydration pack that, unannounced to him, was spilling water.
 I informed him of the issue, which slowed down the line progress and garnished a look of panic as to how he was going to stay hydrated throughout the day.
 As he exited the line, his pace quickened in the direction of his crew.
 In my head, I laughed at the fact that it was a great cooling mechanism.
 However, at the same time, I felt sorry for the runner.
 I hoped that he would come up with a quick solution.

-Before I knew it, the final 10-seconds ticked away, a shotgun went off.
-The crowd rushed through the starting archway in the early morning darkness, and up the opening climb.
+Before I knew it, the final 10 seconds ticked away, and a shotgun went off.
+The crowd rushed through the starting archway in the early morning darkness and up the opening climb.
 Within 100 yards of the start, it seemed that more than half of the field had already sprinted past me.
 For those that have not seen the opening climb, it is not one that very many can run.
 Adrenaline pumping, runners took off like it was a flat sprint to the finish just ahead.
 I ran about 100 yards, then fell into a steady hiking pace.
-Over the 2,600 feet of climb in 4-miles, I found a few flatter sections on the opening climb to run.
+Over the 2,600 feet of climb in 4 miles, I found a few flatter sections on the opening climb to run.
 These sections allowed me to keep my average pace down under 18-min/mile.

 Emigrants Pass to Robinson Flat

 I reached the first aid station, Lyon’s Ridge (mile 10.5), in 2:13, which was a solid 21-hour pace.
-Reaching the station on this pace was comforting that I was not being thrown too far off my strategy.
+Reaching the station at this pace was comforting and I was not being thrown too far off my strategy.
 It was only 5.5 miles to the next aid station.
 Therefore, I took advantage of a quick stop to move up through the field slightly.
-Putting a few more runners behind me allowed for more freedom to run my own pace.
+Putting a few more runners behind me allowed for more freedom to run at my own pace.

 For the Western States 100, I was giving a new concentrated Tailwind solution its first real race test.
 This Tailwind mixture was an attempt to cut down on the need for single packets.
-These packets are nice, but they that can be difficult to open when your hands are sweaty.
-I had about 8-servings of Tailwind mixed up into an Ultimate Direction 8-fluid ounce bottle with just a few fluid ounces of water.
-This syrup-like solution made it incredibly easy to squirt one serving into my larger bottle, then top off with water.
-Red Star Bridge was the first aid station that I made use of the concentrated solution.
+These packets are nice, but they can be difficult to open when your hands are sweaty.
+I had about 8 servings of Tailwind mixed up into an Ultimate Direction 8-fluid-ounce bottle with just a few fluid ounces of water.
+This syrup-like solution made it incredibly easy to squirt one serving into my larger bottle, then top it off with water.
+Red Star Bridge was the first aid station where I made use of the concentrated solution.
 I smiled at the simplicity of this idea that other Tailwind Trailblazers shared with me on the Facebook Page.